How to Create an Internal Knowledge Base: A Complete Guide

 • Broken links, and much more.

-Measuring these metrics can give you thought-provoking insights into existing knowledge gaps and areas of improvement.
-This will enable you to make data-backed decisions about the topics to be added to your knowledge base, content to be deleted, and articles to be updated.
+Measuring these metrics can give you thought-provoking insights into existing knowledge gaps and areas for improvement.

 Let’s now quickly unpack some of the top internal knowledge base best practices that will ensure an immersive learning experience for your employees.